+MADISON COUNTY SCHOOL DISTRICT

+Student Code of Conduct

+Student Dress Code 2022-2023

+Board approved September 19, 2022

 DRESS CODE

 Responsibility for the dress and appearance of students enrolled in the Madison County School District primarily rests with parents and the students.
 Some student apparel, however, may not be appropriate to wear to school even though that same apparel may be appropriate to wear in other settings.
 To assist parents and students in making appropriate fashion and grooming decisions for school, the School Board has established the following minimal guidelines for the appearance and dress of students.
 (Florida Statutes 1001.43(1)(b) and 1006.07(2)(d).